Ants

 When nightfall comes, scorpions are on the move outside your home and on their way inside, through any spaces they can fit.
 Indoors or out, come morning, they find resting places for the day — under your welcome mat, behind indoor appliances or inside the pair of slip-ons you keep handy for quick dashes outside.
 Scorpions tend to gather in moist areas around your home's perimeter, including foundation plantings and faucet areas, and often seek out moisture indoors.

-Pesticides with the active ingredient carbaryl create proven, protective barriers against common perimeter pests.
-Carbaryl-based products, such as Garden Tech® Sevin® Lawn Insect Granules, rid lawns and gardens of existing ants and their outdoor nests,2 kill blood-sucking fleas and ticks,3 put an end to scorpion surprises,4 and rid your perimeter of spiders, centipedes, millipedes and other pests in the process.
+By creating a protective barrier against common perimeter pests, you can stop these pests before they enter your home.
+Sevin Insect Killer Lawn Granules rid lawns and gardens of existing ants* and their outdoor nests; kill blood-sucking fleas and ticks; put an end to scorpion surprises; and rid your perimeter of spiders, centipedes, millipedes and other pests in the process.
+Then they keep protecting against listed perimeter pests for up to three months.

-Sevin® Lawn Insect Granules allow for easy application around your home.
+With Sevin Insect Killer Lawn Granules, protecting your home's perimeter is simple.
 Applied with a regular lawn spreader according to label instructions, the granules can create an 8- to 10-foot protective barrier.
-You can also treat larger lawn areas, if desired, including spaces where fruit, vegetables and other edible crops are grown.
-Simply follow label guidelines for the number of days between application and harvest.
+You can also treat larger lawn areas if desired, including spaces where fruit, vegetables and other edible crops are grown.
+Simply follow label guidelines for the number of days to wait between application and edible harvests.

-For best results, mow your lawn first, and then apply Sevin® Lawn Insect Granules uniformly.
+For best results, mow your lawn first, then apply Sevin Insect Killer Lawn Granules uniformly.
 Water the treated area immediately after application.
-This releases the pest-controlling action and eliminates the pests it contacts, before they can take up residence in your home.
+This releases the pest-controlling action and eliminates the pests the granules contact before they can take up residence in your home.
 People and pets can reenter the area once watering-in is completed and the area has dried.

 Fire Ant Protection

-GardenTech® Over'n Out!® Advanced Fire Ant Killer destroys existing fire ant mounds in 15 minutes and provides thorough, residual, six-month control against fire ants that try to move in.
+Over'n Out!
+Advanced Fire Ant Killer destroys existing fire ant mounds in 15 minutes and provides thorough, residual, six-month control against fire ants that try to move in.
 Protect your perimeter by treating any visible mounds and creating protection around your home or in lawn areas.

-Apply Over'n Out® Advanced Fire Ant Killer during cool mornings or late evenings, when fire ants are most active.
+Apply Over'n Out!
+Advanced Fire Ant Killer during cool mornings or late evenings, when fire ants are most active.
 Use a lawn spreader to create a 5- to 10-foot barrier against these dangerous pests.
-Follow label instructions closely, and use only around the perimeter of edible crop gardens, not inside them.
-Water the area well when finished, and keep people and pets away until it dries.
+Follow label instructions closely and use only around the perimeter of edible crop gardens, not inside edible gardens.
+Water the area well when finished, and keep people and pets away until the area dries.

-With the help of proactive treatment from GardenTech® pest control products, you can draw the line against common perimeter pests before their populations and your problems multiply, and help keep your home and family pest free.
+With the help of proactive treatment from the GardenTech family of pest control products, you can draw the line against common perimeter pests before their populations and your problems multiply.
+At GardenTech, we're here to help you keep your home and family safe from the threat of pests.

 Related Articles in Perimeter Protection: